docker/docs/engine/install/index.md

 ##### Other Linux distributions

+> **Note**
+>
+> While the instructions below may work, Docker does not test or verify
+> installation on derivatives.

-- Users of Debian derivatives such as "BunsenLabs Linux", "Kali Linux" or "Linux Mint" should follow the installation instructions for [Debian](debian.md), substituting the version of their distro for the corresponding Debian release.
+- Users of Debian derivatives such as "BunsenLabs Linux", "Kali Linux" or "LMDE" (Debian-based Mint) should follow the installation instructions for [Debian](debian.md), substituting the version of their distro for the corresponding Debian release.
 Refer to the documentation of your distro to find which Debian release corresponds with your derivative version.
 - Likewise, users of Ubuntu derivatives such as "Kubuntu", "Lubuntu" or "Xubuntu" should follow the installation instructions for [Ubuntu](ubuntu.md), substituting the version of their distro for the corresponding Ubuntu release.